Single White Female: Sequel

 The film was followed by a 2005 direct to video sequel, Single White Female 2: The Psycho, starring Kristen Miller, Allison Lange and Brooke Burns.

 Home media

-Single White Female was released on VHS and LaserDisc in January 1993 from Sony Pictures Home Entertainment, and eventually on DVD in February 1998.
+Single White Female was released on VHS and LaserDisc in January 1993 from Columbia TriStar Home Video, and eventually on DVD in February 1998.
 The film was released on Blu-ray from Scream Factory on November 13, 2018, featuring new interviews with director Barbet Schroeder, actors Steven Weber and Peter Friedman and screenwriter Don Roos, an audio commentary from Schroeder, editor Lee Percy and associate producer Susan Hoffman, and a theatrical trailer.

 As of December 2016, NBC was developing a television adaptation of the film.